tuaninbox/CheckPointExport/README.md

-# Check Point Firewall Policy and Object Export
+# Check Point Firewall Policy and Object Manager
 ## Supported Policies and Objects:
 - Nat Rule queried by rule number
 - Access Rule, including inline Policy, queried by rule number of main rules, inline policy will be queried automatically.
 This can be used to query inline policy directly by using its inline policy name